 The amendment sets the distribution of net slot machine revenue at 40% and the distribution of net table game revenue at 16% for the resort-style casino.
-Table game revenues would be deposited into a fund to develop a coordinated system of delivery of services and benefits to Maine veterans.
+The amendment provides for various recipients of slot machine revenue and requires table game revenue to be deposited to the Fund to Reform Veterans Services, which is established by the amendment to facilitate a coordinated delivery system of benefits and services to veterans in the State.
 Upon operation of slot machines at the resort-style casino, the board will hold distributions required of existing casinos until the Legislature establishes a single distribution structure that would apply to all casinos in the State.